 I stopped using Behance and Dribbble for inspiration and new ideas, because they mostly have little to do with reality.
 I prefer to look at the applications of the major players on the market and analyze the weaknesses and strengths of their interfaces.
 As for staying organized and productive, I use YouTrack and Google Drive office suite.

-Daria: One of my favorite design inspiration sites is Muzli, which can be installed as a browser extension and setup as a homepage.
-My every morning starts with its recommendations of top trending projects.
+Daria: One of my inspirations for UI best practices is Muzli, which can be installed as a browser extension and set up as a homepage.
+My every morning starts with recommendations of top trending projects.
 I also use Behance and Dribbble for following the best studios and designers.
-I personally find a lot of interesting and impressive projects there.
+I personally find a lot of mobile app design tips there.
 As for the work itself and design, I use Figma and Adobe tools, such as Photoshop, Illustrator.

 Denis: It’s quite a complex matter.
 Different clients come to us with completely different projects.
 Sometimes clients come to us with an existing brand identity, sometimes - only with an idea in mind, and sometimes a mobile app design is developed by us, while an app identity is created by a design studio.

 If a client comes with their own identity, or it is an established company that already has a brandbook, then we just use their main colors, corporate fonts, patterns, etc. As for color palette, we usually choose one active bright color, and the other colors are mostly white and shades of gray.
 We can also add colors for indication, such as red and green, to help the user understand whether steps made are correct or not, respectively.

 For example, our project Getblogger.
 It is a platform for a better business interaction between bloggers and advertisers.
 The founders already had a ready-made web platform and corporate style.
 When creating the mobile app, we use mobile ux best practices to introduce new items, but it all fits in with their style.